Theodor W. Adorno: Early years: Frankfurt

 At the end of his schooldays, Adorno not only benefited from the rich concert offerings of Frankfurt—where one could hear performances of works by Schoenberg, Schreker, Stravinsky, Bartók, Busoni, Delius, and Hindemith—but also began studying music composition at the Hoch Conservatory while taking private lessons with well-respected composers Bernhard Sekles and Eduard Jung.
 At around the same time, he befriended Siegfried Kracauer, the Frankfurter Zeitungs literary editor, of whom he would later write:

 For years Kracauer read [Kant's] Critique of Pure Reason with me regularly on Saturday afternoons.
 I am not exaggerating in the slightest when I say that I owe more to this reading than to my academic teachers ...
 Under his guidance, I experienced the work from the beginning not as mere epistemology, not as an analysis of the conditions of scientifically valid judgments, but as a kind of coded text from which the historical situation of spirit could be read, with the vague expectation that in doing so one could acquire something of truth itself.

 Leaving grammar school to study philosophy, psychology and sociology at Johann Wolfgang Goethe University in Frankfurt, Adorno continued his readings with Kracauer, turning now to Hegel and Kierkegaard, and began publishing concert reviews and pieces of music for distinguished journals like the Zeitschrift für Musik, the Neue Blätter für Kunst und Literatur and later for the Musikblätter des Anbruch.
-In these articles, Adorno championed avant-garde music at the same time as he critiqued the failings of musical modernity, as in the case of Stravinsky's The Soldier's Tale, which in 1923 he called a "dismal Bohemian prank".
+In these articles, Adorno championed avant-garde music at the same time as he critiqued the failings of musical modernity, as in the case of Stravinsky's The Soldier's Tale, which in 1923 he called a "dismal Bohemian prank."
 In these early writings, he was unequivocal in his condemnation of performances that either sought or pretended to achieve a transcendence that Adorno, in line with many intellectuals of the time, regarded as impossible.
-"No cathedral", he wrote, "can be built if no community desires one."
-In the summer of 1924 Adorno received his doctorate with a study of Edmund Husserl under the direction of the unorthodox neo-Kantian Hans Cornelius.
+"No cathedral," he wrote, "can be built if no community desires one."
+In the summer of 1924 Adorno received his doctorate with a study of Edmund Husserl's phenomenology under the direction of the unorthodox neo-Kantian Hans Cornelius.
 Before his graduation, Adorno had already met his most important intellectual collaborators, Horkheimer and Benjamin.
-It was through Cornelius's seminars that Adorno met Horkheimer, through whom he was then introduced to Friedrich Pollock.
+Adorno met Horkheimer through Cornelius's seminars, and Horkheimer subsequently introduced him to Friedrich Pollock.